GalacticDynamics/unxt/docs/guides/dimensions.md

 The function `dimension` is for creating a dimension, while `dimension_of` is for getting the dimension of an object.

-First let's create a some dimensions:
+First let's create a dimension:

 ```{code-block} python
 >>> from unxt.dims import dimension